 Welcome to Pacific Coast University, School of Law.
 Our law school in Long Beach, CA has served students in Los Angeles and Orange County since 1927.
 The law school survived the Great Depression and our mission to offer an affordable, quality legal education continues with a dedicated faculty that includes practicing lawyers and judges.

-The diverse student population of Pacific Coast University is largely comprised of working adults in the community, including women and minorities in greater numbers than many law schools.
+Pacific Coast University attorneys receiving their legal education here come from a diverse range of ethnic, racial and religious backgrounds but share a common dedication to their chosen profession and the community they will serve.
+Our school exists to provide, for working adults in the community, an affordable, quality legal education.
 The night law school is attended by hardworking people with limited funds, who are working and raising families, while trying to pursue their law degrees.
 It has always been our policy to keep costs at a minimum to make law school affordable for our students.

 Our program includes traditional curriculum in law, leading to the Juris Doctor degree.
 Students are prepared to take and pass the General Bar Examination of California.
 The program has two schedule options and is designed to cover subjects covered in the General Bar Examination, as well as classes in topics that are essential for new lawyers when starting out in practice.

-Prospective Student Open House
+Prospective Student Open Houses

 Are held the first Saturday of the month from 2 - 4 p.m. in February, March, April, May, June, August, September and October.